Ei ole üksi ükski maa

 Ei ole üksi ükski maa ('No Land Is Alone') is an Estonian patriotic song, which was created in 1987 by Alo Mattiisen.
 The lyrics were created by Jüri Leesment.
-The song was created in order to support movement against phoshorite mining in Virumaa (so called Phosphorite War).
+The song was created in order to support movement against phosphorite mining in Virumaa (so called Phosphorite War).

 The song is repeatedly represented in major music festivals in Estonia, e.g. in 2002 in IX Youth Singing Festival.